astannnn/R2D2-FL-new/technical_report.md

+Technical Report
-Technical Report – R2D2-FL Implementation
+R2D2-FL Implementation
 1. Introduction

-This project implements and experimentally evaluates R2D2-FL (Reliability-Weighted Robust Distillation for Federated Learning) under non-IID and noisy federated settings.
+This project presents the implementation and experimental evaluation of R2D2-FL (Reliability-Weighted Robust Distillation for Federated Learning) under non-IID and noisy federated environments.

-The objective is to assess whether reliability-aware aggregation and proxy-based knowledge distillation improve robustness compared to standard federated optimization methods.
+The objective is to evaluate whether reliability-aware aggregation and proxy-based knowledge distillation improve robustness compared to standard federated optimization methods.

 The project includes: